-For the EDP in the fields of study Agribusiness Management and Agricultural Economic Analysis and Management the first year of the mainstream degree programme is spread over two years.
+For the EDP in the fields of study Agribusiness Management and Agricultural Economic Analysis and Management the first year of the mainstream degree programme is spread over two years, with the addition of the following compulsory modules: Introduction to Economics 141; Introduction to Financial Accounting 171 and Mathematics for Economic and Management Sciences 171.
 You must pass all prescribed modules for these two years to gain admission to the second year of the mainstream programme.